Your first transaction

 txid = algod_client.send_transaction(signed_txn)

-print("Successfully sent transaction with txID: {}".format(txid))
+print("Successfully submitted transaction with txID: {}".format(txid))

 # wait for confirmation